Gail Brown

-Gail Marjorie Brown (née Ziegler; born October 11, 1937) is an American former actress.
-She is best known for her role as Clarice Hobson on the NBC daytime soap opera Another World (1975–1986).
+Gail Marjorie Brown (née Ziegler; born October 11, 1937) is an American former actress, known for her role as Clarice Hobson on the NBC daytime soap opera Another World (1975–1986).

 Early years

 Brown was born Gail Marjorie Ziegler and grew up in the Chicago suburb of Park Ridge, Illinois.
 She is a daughter of Elsie Mary (née Reif), a writer, and Norman Arthur Ziegler, an engineer and businessman.
 Her younger sister was actress Karen Black.
 Before she became a professional entertainer, Brown worked as a hatcheck girl, a typist and a waitress.

 Career

 Brown left home for New York City, planning to become a professional dancer.
 She became an understudy and dancer in a national touring company of Funny Girl.
 She also performed as Mimsey and as a showgirl in the Broadway production of that musical.

 Brown played the role of Clarice Hobson on the soap opera Another World from 1975 to 1986 with sporadic on-off appearances following her departure.
 The role was notable for being the first comedic character on a daytime TV soap opera.
-In his book, Eight Years in Another World, head writer Harding Lemay stated that he intended the character of Clarice to last only two days, but he was so taken by Brown's performance that he decided to add the character to the storyline.